 Fill out the form so that we can put you in contact with certified contractors from our network!

 A unique advantage of a green roof is that it can serve as a natural habitat to encourage biodiversity.
-This means that the roof can provide a favourable environment that certain plants and animal species will thrive in.
-Green roofs can have a very positive effect for birds whose habitat has been affected by consistent urban development, especially those which struggle to survive at the ground level.
+This means that the roof can provide a favourable environment in which certain plants and animal species will thrive.
+Green roofs can have a very positive effect on birds whose habitat has been affected by consistent urban development, especially those which struggle to survive at the ground level.

 Especially true of global warming and our changing environmental landscape, the more diverse the ecosystem, the better chances all plants, animals and natural life have of surviving.

 A green roof is an excellent option if you live in an excessively wet climate.
 This is because it can help to catch and reduce rainwater runoff.
 Rainwater runoff is bad for the foundation of homes, as too much runoff can seep into the ground and cause erosion.
 Not only this, but too much runoff can kill the surrounding vegetation.